Here are the top 25 chicken franchises to keep an eye out for in 2017.

 Unit Count: 1,100 restaurants worldwide

-Although known as a popular burger chain throughout the Western and Southwestern United States, the brand also has a long list of chicken options that play a key role in their menu.
-With 70 years under its belt, the brand has grown to over 1,200 restaurants and has emerged as a major player in the QSR segment.
+Although known as a popular burger chain throughout the Western and Southwestern United States, the brand also has a long list of chicken options that play a key role in its menu.
+With 70 years under its belt, Carl's Jr. has grown to over 1,200 restaurants and has emerged as a major player in the QSR segment.

 Investment Range: $235,450 - $471,000